Captopril is used to treat a number of different conditions.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Capoten® Tablets 25 mg & 50 mg; E. R. Squibb & Sons Limited, The electronic Medicines Compendium.
-Dated June 2012.
+Manufacturer's PIL, Capoten® Tablets 25 mg; E. R. Squibb & Sons Limited, The electronic Medicines Compendium.
+Dated January 2017.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.